czhanacek/wizard_costume/STAFF_UI_GUIDE.md

 ## System Status: ✓ READY

 The staff is fully configured with an intuitive 2-button UI that:
-- ✓ Cycles through 4 visual effects
+- ✓ Cycles through 3 visual effects (tap Top)
+- ✓ Adjusts tempo with single tap (tap Bottom)
-- ✓ Adjusts brightness in 16-step increments
+- ✓ Adjusts brightness via hold+tap combos
-- ✓ Adjusts animation tempo from 0.25x to 4.0x
+- ✓ Triggers one-shot shoot animation (hold both)
 - ✓ Provides visual feedback via LED indicators
-- ✓ Auto-returns to effects mode after 3 seconds
+- ✓ Supports hold/tap combo detection (300ms hold threshold)
-- ✓ Supports full reset with both buttons
+- ✓ Supports both-hold action (400ms threshold)
-- ✓ Sends spells reliably to the hat via ESP-NOW
+- ✓ Sends spells reliably via ESP-NOW

+---

+## Notes on One-Shot Animations

+The "shoot animation" (spell 12) is designed to create a visual effect where lights appear to shoot down the staff from top to bottom.
+The actual animation implementation depends on the receiver (hat/cape) code.
+Consider implementing:

+- **Fast comet**: A bright pixel that travels down the LEDs quickly
+- **Color wave**: A wave of color that cascades down
+- **Sparkle trail**: Sparkles that appear sequentially from top to bottom
+- **Energy pulse**: A pulsing energy effect that moves downward

+The staff sends the spell command; the receiver handles the animation rendering.